Category Archives: Former Monarchies

 In 1889, 17-year-old Alix visited her sister Ella in St. Petersburg, Russia for six weeks.
 Alix and 21-year-old Nicholas saw each other at receptions, suppers, and balls.
 Nicholas took Alix ice skating and sledding.
 Before Alix returned home, Nicholas persuaded his parents to give her a special tea dance at the Alexander Palace at Tsarskoe Selo which later would become their favorite residence.
 Nicholas was smitten with Alix.
 In 1892, he wrote in his diary: “ My dream is someday to marry Alix H. I have loved her a long time and still deeper and stronger since 1889 when she spent six weeks in St. Petersburg.
 For a long time, I resisted my feeling that my dearest dream will come true.”

-After the 1889 meeting, Alix thought Nicholas to be polite, charming, and gentle and liked his blue eyes.
+After the 1889 meeting, Alix thought Nicholas was polite, charming, and gentle and liked his blue eyes.
 She noticed that Nicholas quietly persisted in pursuing her against his parents’ wishes.
 However, as a devout Lutheran, she was unwilling to give up her religion and convert to the Russian Orthodox religion, as would be required of her.
 Alix did have feelings for Nicholas and this caused her much turmoil, doubt, and self-examination.

 A possible marriage between Alix and Nicholas was met with opposition from both Nicholas’ parents, and Alix’s grandmother Queen Victoria.
 Emperor Alexander III and Empress Maria Feodorovna felt that Alix was not suitable enough for their son, in part because of their dislike and distrust for all things German.
 They also hoped for a higher-profile bride and future Empress.
 As for Queen Victoria, she quite liked Nicholas personally.
 Ironically, considering what would happen to both Alix and her sister Ella in 1918, Queen Victoria also felt uneasy about another of her granddaughters marrying into the Russian Imperial Family.
 Instead, Queen Victoria pushed for a marriage between Alix and her first cousin Prince Albert Victor, known as Prince Eddy.
 Eddy was then second in line to the British throne after his father, the future King Edward VII.
 Eddy did propose and Alix rejected his proposal.
 Eddy died in 1892, resulting in his brother eventually succeeding to the throne as King George V.